drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 ##

 - Household clustering was observed in a series of patients admitted to ICU with severe respiratory distress in the spring of 2011.
 (15)
-- Case series consisted of 17 patients with median age 35.
+- Case series consisted of 17 patients (15 of which were female) with median age 35.
 Six were pregnant at presentation.
 - All presented with cough and dyspnoea.
 CT showed patchy consolidation followed by ground glass opacity and bronchiolocentric fibrotic changes.
-Ten patients
 - Ten patients required mechanical ventilation.
 Four had lung transplants.
 Five of the six who did not have a lung transplant died.

 ##

+- An infective aetiology was initially suspected.
 - Epidemiological investigation (a hospital based case-control study) revealed that all patients had used humidifier disinfectant in their homes.
 - It transpired that children had also been affected.

 ##

 - From 2006 epidemics of fatal lung injury in children were observed in Korea every spring (14).
-- Clinical characteristics of suspected cases between 2006-2011 were reviewed and association with humidifer disinfectant use made.
+- Clinical characteristics of suspected cases between 2006-2011 were reviewed and association with humidifier disinfectant use made.
 - 138 cases, average age 30.4 months.
 80 children died.
 - No new cases following humidifier disinfectant ban in 2011.

 ##

 - Mechanism by which polyhexamethylene guanidine phosphate, poly(oxyalkylene guanidine) hydrochloride, chloromethylisothiazolinone/methylisothiazolinone (toxic materials within humidifier disinfectant) not yet known.
+- Avoidable?
+Writing about 'Humidifier fever' in Parkes third edition (1994) Pickering stated (use of humidifier biocides) "should be discouraged because we have no knowledge of the effects of long-term exposure to this group of chemicals"

 ##